c-sp/age/src/age_emulator_gb/README.md

 #### Channel 1 Initial State

-Channel 1 is used by the Gameboy boot rom to play the iconic "ding-ding" sound when the Nintendo logo is displayed.
+Channel 1 is used by the Gameboy boot rom to play the iconic "ding-ding" sound while the Nintendo logo is displayed.
-When reaching `PC 0x100` it produces no audible sound due to it's volume being zero, but it still iterates over the configured duty waveform.
+When reaching `PC 0x100` it produces no audible sound any more due to it's volume being zero, but it's frequency timer is still running and iterates over the configured duty waveform.

-The initial duty waveform position and the frequency timer can be determined by checking when the waveform changes from 0 to 1 and vice versa.
+For [emulator initialization](#emulator-initialization) the duty waveform position and frequency timer state can be calculated by determining when the waveform changes from 0 to 1 and vice versa.

 **Gambatte test roms**